MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/Functions.md

 }
 ```

 This function has 2 inputs, `a` and `b`.
 Each input has a data type (`int`) followed by a name (`a`/`b`).
-The main difference here is that the 2 inputs are seperated by a comma, which tells the compiler that these are 2 seperate inputs.
+The main difference here is that the 2 inputs are separated by a comma, which tells the compiler that these are 2 separate inputs.

-There is no limit to how many parameters a function can have, but they need to be seperated by commas such as in the example above.
+There is no limit to how many parameters a function can have, but they need to be separated by commas such as in the example above.

 ### Function Overloading